thavlik/vpn-operator/README.md

 # vpn-operator
 > Note that everything is experimental and may change at any time.

 Kubernetes operator for VPN sidecars written in pure [Rust](https://www.rust-lang.org/).
 This operator simplifies the process of hiding your pods behind one or more VPN services.
-Instead of assigning the same exact VPN sidecar to every pod you want cloaked, you use the included `Provider` and `Mask` Custom Resources to automate credentials distribution across any number of pods and VPN services.
+Instead of assigning the same exact VPN sidecar to every pod you want cloaked, you use the included `MaskProvider` and `Mask` Custom Resources to automate credentials distribution across any number of pods and VPN services.

+This project is ideal for applications that need to provision VPN-connected `Pod`s, like [ytdl-operator](https://github.com/thavlik/ytdl-operator).

 ## Installation
 1. Clone the repository: